NBC [Nightly] News (daily network news)

 aka: "NBC News Theme";

-An article on News Themes reported the first date this
+An article on News Themes reported the first date that

 Several versions of this THEME and its counter-melodies